secure-compilation/SECOMP/README.md

     $ ./configure -toolprefix "riscv64-linux-gnu-" rv64-linux

 where `riscv64-linux–gnu-` stands for the prefix used by the local RISC-V compilation chain.
+Installing and using a RISC-V compiler is only necessary for running the tests and examples in the `ccs-submission` branch.

-One can then compile CompCert and check the proofs on that branch by running `make`, optionally with the `-j` command line argument:
+One can then compile CompCert and check the proofs on that branch by running `make`, optionally with the `-j` command line option, where `N` is an optional argument to limit the number of simultaneous jobs:

-    $ make -j8
+    $ make -jN

-The command `make proof` can also be used to only check the proofs.
+After building once, or after running `make depend`, the command `make proof` can also be used to only check the proofs.

 ## Main branch: `ccs-submission`